edannenberg/kubler/README.md

     $ ./build.sh build mynamespace
 ```

-Pretty straight forward, pass a Gentoo package atom to be installed in the first build phase and setup a Dockerfile that
+Pretty straight forward, pass a Gentoo `package atom` to be installed in the first build phase and setup a `Dockerfile` that
-includes the build artifact from the first phase.
-Again we use an image from another namespace as base for final image. (gentoobb/glibc)
+assembles the final image.
+Again we use an image from another namespace as base for the final image. (gentoobb/glibc)

 See the 'how does it work' section below for more details on the build process.